Highfivery/.github/.github/SAVED_REPLIES.md

 ## Issue or PR: send for help! (v1)
 ```
 Thanks for filing this!
-Unfortunately I’m uncertain on how to proceed here, so I’m pinging (@maintainer, @10up/open-source-practice) for their input.
+Unfortunately I’m uncertain on how to proceed here, so I’m pinging (@maintainer, @Highfivery) for their input.
 ```

 ## PR: merging and more (v1)
 ```
 This looks perfect, so I'll merge it.
-If you are looking for another challenge, then please take a look at our `help-wanted` list: https://github.com/10up/REPONAME/labels/help-wanted.
+If you are looking for another challenge, then please take a look at our `help-wanted` list: https://github.com/Highfivery/REPONAME/labels/help-wanted.
 Thanks!
 ```

 ## PR: template missing (v1)
 ```
 Thanks for filing this PR!
-Please note that we have a [PR template](https://github.com/10up/REPONAME/blob/develop/.github/PULL_REQUEST_TEMPLATE.md) that is required.
+Please note that we have a [PR template](https://github.com/Highfivery/REPONAME/blob/develop/.github/PULL_REQUEST_TEMPLATE.md) that is required.
 I would appreciate it if you could edit your PR and add in the missing details.
 ```

 ## PR: missing related Issue (v1)
 ```
 Thanks for filing this PR!
 Please note that we require an Issue for each PR so that approach and other details can be discussed in the Issue while code review can happen in the PR.
-I would appreciate it if you could [open an Issue](https://github.com/10up/REPONAME/issues/new/choose) and link it to this PR for further discussion.
+I would appreciate it if you could [open an Issue](https://github.com/Highfivery/REPONAME/issues/new/choose) and link it to this PR for further discussion.
 ```